taedryn/mesh-citadel/prompt.md

 # CODING STANDARDS

-always follow PEP8, and in particular, never catch Exception unless it's absolutely necessary.  always catch specific exceptions.  this project follows the pattern of instantiating objects in the entrypoint, and then passing objects to other functions and objects.  for instance, the config object should be passed in, rather than instantiated within a separate module.  this helps simplify testing, and makes it clear what each module depends upon.
+always follow PEP8, and in particular, never catch Exception unless it's absolutely necessary.  always catch specific exceptions. code inside try blocks should be only the code we expect to throw exceptions, nothing more.  this project follows the pattern of instantiating objects in the entrypoint, and then passing objects to other functions and objects.  for instance, the config object should be passed in, rather than instantiated within a separate module.  this helps simplify testing, and makes it clear what each module depends upon.

 # UI STANDARDS